 - One person sent money to a breeder of Huskies but never got the puppies.

-- Very similar thing happened with an English Bulldog breeder, but the buyers were able to identify the fraud just before sending the money.
+- A very similar thing happened with an English Bulldog breeder, but the buyers could identify the fraud just before sending the money.

-- A woman found an online ad to adopt a puppy from a family for free and she'd only have to pay for shipping, which she did, but the costs kept increasing (extra payment for faster shipping, dog's health insurance, etc.) and she kept paying until Delta Airline informed her she's been scammed.
+- A woman found an online ad to adopt a puppy from a family for free, and she'd only have to pay for shipping, which she did.
+Still, the costs kept increasing (extra payment for faster shipping, dog's health insurance, etc.), and she kept paying until Delta Airline informed her she'd been scammed.
 Delta sued the scammers later.

 US Department of Agriculture (USDA) regulates this area through their Retail Pet Store Rule, but it is yet to be enacted.